info@ppsa.theplt.org.uk

 P.E:

-P.E days will be Wednesday and fridays.
+P.E days will be Monday and Thursday.

 Year One – Please come to school in your P.E kits.